agraef/purr-data/README.md

         pacman -Syu

-   After closing and reopening the shell as prompted, issue the following command:
+   After closing and reopening the shell as prompted, you may need to do it
+   again:

+        pacman -Syu

+   Now everything should be up-to-date.
+Issue the following command:

         pacman -S autoconf automake git libtool \
           make mingw-w64-i686-dlfcn mingw-w64-i686-fftw \